jsonx-org/java/binding/README.md

 #### 4.2 Functional

-The functional part of the <ins>JSON/Java Binding API</ins> is responsible for parsing, marshaling, and validating JSON documents in string or object form.
+The functional part of the <ins>JSONx Binding API</ins> is responsible for parsing, marshaling, and validating JSON documents in string or object form.

 ##### 4.2.1 `ValidationException`

-The `ValidationException` represents an error in the use of the [Structural][#structural] part of the <ins>JSON/Java Binding API</ins>.
+The `ValidationException` represents an error in the use of the [Structural][#structural] part of the <ins>JSONx Binding API</ins>.
 The `ValidationException` is thrown when the binding model is evaluated during the process of parsing a JSON document string to binding classes, or marshaling binding classes to a JSON document string.

 ##### 4.2.2 `JxEncoder`